zchyde/brooklinebooksmith.com/_drafts/bathroom-reading-volume-2.md

 ---

-Do not even think that I ran out of bathroom reading options after one measly blog post [link here].
+Do not even think that I ran out of bathroom reading options after [one measly blog post](http://www.brooklinebooksmith.com/2016/08/30/bathroom-reading-part-i-the-lost-art/).
 This week I bring you two two-volume releases, and a couple more tried and true suggestions.

 1. Chooseable Path Adventures: [ROMEO AND/OR JULIET](http://www.brooklinebooksmith-shop.com/book/9781101983300) and [TO BE OR NOT TO BE](http://www.brooklinebooksmith-shop.com/book/9780735212190) by Ryan North.